wireservice/csvkit/docs/scripts/csvstat.rst

       -n, --names           Display column names and indices from the input CSV and exit.
       -c COLUMNS, --columns COLUMNS
-                            A comma separated list of column indices, names or ranges to be examined, e.g. "1,id,3-5".
+                            A comma-separated list of column indices, names or ranges to be examined, e.g. "1,id,3-5".
 Defaults to all columns.
       --type                Only output data type.